A Different Perspective on the Bible

 perpetuates the church: the Bible is a resource that propels the church forward, though I believe that could happen even without the Bible.

-fraud: the Bible acknowledges that its message will seem as foolishness and be offensive to those who don’t understand it, so the writer’s conclusion is consistent with what the Bible predicts.
+fraud: the Bible acknowledges that its message will seem as foolishness and be offensive to those who’ understand it (1 Corinthians 1:18-25), so the writer’s conclusion is consistent with what the Bible says.

 My only hope is that the author who penned this comment will one day see fit to change the final word from “fraud” to “faith.”